johnno1962/Dynamo/README.md

 ## Yaws - Yet another Swift Web Server

-Yaws is a minimal single file implementation of a Web server written Swift that can also be used from Objective-C. It can serve static or dynamic content when used from the command line and includes "processors" for proxying http and https requests on your local host for debugging.
+Yaws is a minimal, 100% Swift, single file implementation of a Web server supporting SSL that can also be used from Objective-C. It can serve static or dynamic content and when used from the command line and includes "processors" for acting as a http and https proxy on your local host for debugging and tracing.

 Incorporating the YawsWebServer in your web server or application is simple.
 The initialiser takes a port number and a list of "processors" (applications or document processors)